deniszykov/commandline/README.md

 myapp.exe SayHello
 #>Hello!
 myapp.exe
-#>Hello! - Too because 'defaultMethodName' is set to 'SayHello'
+#>Hello! - Too because 'defaultCommandName' is set to 'SayHello'
 ```
 #### Parameter bindings
 You can add parameters to your command which is automatically binds by name or position